Skip to main content

 \end{equation}

-• CO2 has GWP of 1 by definition since it is the reference.
+• CO2 has a GWP of 1 by definition since it is the reference.
 Its time frame in the atmosphere (100s to 1000 years) doesn't matter since it is the reference.

-• N2O has a GWP of around 265-273 over a 100-year timescale.
-N2O has a lifetime of around 109 years.
+• N2O has a GWP of around 265-273 over a 100-year timescale and a lifetime of around 109 years.

 The equation can be amended by adding other greenhouse gases released in manufacturing and the use of refrigerants.
 These include Freon-12 (Dichlorodifluoromethane) (CFC-12, with a lifetime of 100 years and a GWP100 of 10,200, and SF6 (used in the electricity industry to keep networks running safely and reliably) with a lifetime of 3200 years and GWP00 of 23,500!